Folasade-Ojo/Expenses-prediction/README.md

 To achieve this, I will create a simple linear regression model and a multivariate regression model.
 These are needed to establish if there exists a linear relationship between the dependent variable and the independent variables.

-I will also run t-test based on the dataset to confirm if the true mean of expense is $10,000 or not.
+I will also run a t-test based on the dataset to confirm if the true mean of expense is $10,000 or not.

 ## Analysis
 ### Histogram